28. How sweet & gentle life can be

 He who has not lived in the eighteenth century before the Revolution does not know how sweet and gentle life can be.

 I wonder if he was right.

-It certainly seems physically possible for us to have soared over a ‘sweetness cliff’ in the historical timeline.
-I know no law preventing the possibility.
-It certainly seems morally possible - I'm not sure we've done anything to expect another outcome.
+It certainly seems possible for us to have soared over a ‘sweetness cliff’ in the historical timeline.
+It’s physically possible.
+It certainly seems morally possible.

 But on the other hand, maybe Talleyrand is being nostalgic.
 Perhaps his articulation is personally rather than historically true, given the impact of the great chaos that affected his life (which spanned from 1754-1838, with the French Revolution right at the midpoint).

 Talleyrand’s look backwards reminds me of the memoirs of Henry Morgenthau, a turn-of-the-century American ambassador to Turkey, whose writing about leadup to the first World War conveys a similar nostalgia.
 This quote from Ambassador Morgenthau's Story is a bit long, but the imagery is rich, and I found it worthwhile.
 Imagine being there: